kanhub/seefood/README.md

 # Seefood

 The Seefood app Erlich Bachman wanted Jian Yang to make.

-Built using CRA w/ React hooks and the Ant Design UI library.
-You can visit the standalone client side app without any back-end logic, routing, authentication/authorization etc. [here](https://seefood.netlify.app/)

-Click log-in without passing any fields to access what would be a protected route where users can perform searches and have access to WIP functionalities.
+You can visit the deployed app [here](https://seefood.netlify.app/).

+Test credentials:
+- email: john@gmail.com
+- password: test

+#### Built using

+- CRA w/ React hooks
+- Ant Design

+#### Running Locally

+1. Clone the repo locally `npm install` all the dependencies.
+2. `yarn start` should start the client side with all routes pointing to the actual deployed backend for which the code can be found [here](https://github.com/kanhub/seefood-backend)
-To use, simply copy paste any image of food items like [this](https://cdn.psychologytoday.com/sites/default/files/field_blog_entry_images/2019-06/howcuttingdo.jpg), for instance, and hit search to see a breakdown of what it could be made up of!
+3. To use, simply copy paste any image of food items like [this](https://cdn.psychologytoday.com/sites/default/files/field_blog_entry_images/2019-06/howcuttingdo.jpg), for instance, and hit search to see a breakdown of what it could be made up of!

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.